 Eventually, pressure forces these supercharged waters topside as hot springs whose healing powers verge on the supernatural.
 While the natural rejuvenation of a hot soak is universally understood, the concept of transdermal absorption, the transfer of trace minerals through the skin itself, has been linked to pain relief, increased circulation, deeper sleeps and better mental health.

 On the shore of Kootenay Lake, Ainsworth Hot Springs Resort, or Nupika Wu’u, Spirit Water, as it is known in the local Ktunaxa language, emerges from the ground at a scalding 47 degrees in the only Kootenay hot spring within a “cave”.
 Ainsworth water boasts a complex array of dissolved minerals that include calcium for muscle tone, endurance and immune system maintenance; magnesium for relaxation and detoxification; potassium to combat arthritis, headaches and nerve function and lithium, which has long been linked to helping heal everything from traumatic brain injuries to anxiety, depression, Alzheimer’s and Parkinson’s diseases.
+(The hot springs pool & cave at Ainsworth is closed, due to COVID.)

 Overlooking the Arrow Reservoir North of Nakusp, Halcyon Hot Springs Resort has long touted the restorative properties of its lithium, strontium, magnesium, sodium, and calcium-rich waters.
 Halcyon’s water has even been bottled and shipped overseas as a health tonic.
+(Hot Springs pool access is only available to overnight guests at Halcyon, due to COVID.)

 Halcyon Hot Springs, photo by Andrew Penner

 At least eight natural hot springs dot the mountains of the East Kootenay.
 The well-loved, family-friendly Fairmont Hot Springs Resort, are equal parts joy, relaxation, and natural healing.
 With between 10 and 1000 parts per million of dissolved calcium, magnesium, and sodium compounds, as well as dissolved silica and radium, these waters are literally a health soup.
+(Hot Springs pool access is only available to overnight guests at Fairmont, due to COVID.)

 The Cool pool at Fairmont Hot Springs, photo by Zoya Lynch